viyer27/nba_query_engine/README.md

 ---

+## Data Sources
+This project includes a small sample dataset for demonstration purposes.
+For full NBA historical data, you can import from open sources like Basketball Reference or contact me for access to my full database.

+---

 ## Future Goals
 In the future, I want to expand this into a full **multi-sport analytics platform**, adding data for leagues like the NFL, MLB, and NHL.
 I’m also planning to bring in **interactive visuals** such as charts, shot maps, and heatmaps so users can get greater context and granularity behind the stats.
 Eventually, I’d like to add **predictive analytics** with features like player performance projections, playoff simulations, and win probability graphs — making it a tool that’s not just about looking back at numbers, but also about understanding what might happen next.